 All Vietnamese want to pay off their debts, as it is bad luck to owe money during Tet.
 Employers give their employees bonuses at this time of year and it is also a time that petty thefts increase.
 The items stolen are sold in order to have enough money for the holidays.

-In addition, Tet is a time for correcting all faults, forgetting past mistakes, pardoning others for their offences and no longer having enemies.
-One should behave in a friendly manner to all and should not have any grudges, envy or malice at this time.
-Even the Viet-Cong call an annual truce during Tet.
+In addition, Tet is a time for correcting all faults, forgetting past mistakes, pardoning others for their offenses, and no longer having enemies.
+One should behave in a friendly manner to all and should not have any grudges, envy, or malice at this time.
+Even the Viet-Cong calls an annual truce during Tet.